DreiDe/GWP---Get-Whatsapp-Pictures/README.md

 # GWP---Get-Whatsapp-Pictures
-Javascript Chrome plugin to get Whatsapp profile pictures for dataset creation.
+Javascript Chrome plugin to get Whatsapp profile pictures for dataset creation with the use of the internal Whatsapp Web API.
 This project was inspired by <a href="https://github.com/LoranKloeze/WhatsAllApp">WhatsAllApp</a> from <a href="https://github.com/LoranKloeze">LoranKloeze</a>